Published on July 8th, 2013 | by Brittney French2

 One of the biggest misconceptions about cloth diapers is that you can't wash your stash with bleach.
 We're here to set the record straight and tell you that you can!
 In fact, we even recommend washing your bumGenius, Flip, and Econobum cloth diapers with it.
 But don't go overboard with the bleach!
 We have a few tips to follow when using it.

-On our washing instructions page, we suggest adding 1/4 cup of regular liquid chlorine bleach to your warm wash cycle once a month.
+We suggest adding 1/4 cup of regular liquid chlorine bleach to your warm wash cycle once a month.
 There are several reasons why you will want to do this, like cloth diaper stink, ammonia, detergent build up, or yeast.

 Using 1/4 cup of regular liquid chlorine bleach once a month will also help sanitize your diapers and remove stains.
 So, if you're dealing with any of the issues mentioned above, bleach will not only combat it, but also make your cloth diapers look and smell brand new.